Waterloo Helmet

-The Waterloo Helmet (also known as the Waterloo Bridge Helmet) is a pre-Roman Celtic bronze ceremonial horned helmet with repoussé decoration in the La Tène style, dating to circa 150–50 BC, that was found in 1868 in the River Thames by Waterloo Bridge in London, England.
+The Waterloo Helmet (also known as the Waterloo Bridge Helmet) is a pre-Roman Celtic bronze ceremonial horned helmet with repoussé decoration in the La Tène style, dating to circa 150–50 BC, that was found in 1868 in the River Thames near Waterloo Bridge in London, England.
 It is now on display at the British Museum in London.

 Discovery

-The helmet was dredged from the bed of the River Thames close to Waterloo Bridge in 1868, and in March of the same year it was given on loan to the British Museum by Thames Conservancy.
+The helmet was dredged from the bed of the River Thames close to Waterloo Bridge in 1868.
+In March of the same year it was loaned to the British Museum by the Thames Conservancy.
 In 1988 its successor body, the Port of London Authority, donated the helmet to the British Museum.

 Description

 The main part of the helmet is constructed from two sheets of bronze, one forming the front and one the back of the helmet, that are riveted together at the sides and top.
 A separate crescent-shaped bronze piece is riveted to the bottom of the front sheet, and two conical bronze horns with terminal knobs are riveted to the top of the helmet.
 A decorative strip with a row of rivets overlays the join between the front and back sheets, and goes around the base of the horns.
 At the end of the strip, on both sides of the helmet, is a ring fitting for a chin-strap or cheekpiece.
 There are a number of small holes around the bottom edge, which may have been used to attach a lining.

 The helmet was decorated with six bronze studs, one of which is now missing, three on the front and three on the back.
 These have cross scores on them that suggest they were designed to hold red glass enamel studs, but these are no longer present.

 There is also a repoussé decoration in the La Tène style on the front and back of the helmet.
 The design is similar to that on the Snettisham Great Torc.